padasio/padas-docs/docs/config-reference.md

 num.stream.threads=1
 # Optional - <integer>
 # Number of threads to run in parallel for this streaming instance.
-# This setting is only applicable for 'detect' and 'transform' roles
 # Default: 1

 ####################################